rlalleme/furnitures_maker/README.md

 Bookshelf - Straight
 --------------------

-The 'bookshelf_straight' files allow to build a bookshelf with straight shelves.
+The 'bookshelf_straight' file allows to build a bookshelf with straight shelves.
 It offers optionnal doors on the lowest level, and the addition of a 'niche'.
 The figure bellow demonstrates a varietty of use cases:

 ![Samples of bookshelves](sample/bookshelf-straight.png)